jobjo/popper/docs/how_it_works.md

 </p>

-All the numbers consumed from the input stream are recorded and *tagged* in order to provide some more structure about the role of different sub-segments.
+All the numbers consumed from the input stream are recorded and *tagged* in order to provide some information about the different sub-segments of the input.
 In fact, the *consumed* data is arranged in a tree structure.
 This makes it easier for the shrinker to modify the tree by either removing sub-branches or shrinking the leaves.
 The tree can be collapsed into a flat structure and